Newly Diagnosed with Diabetes

 When newly diagnosed with diabetes, most people find themselves in a state of shock.
 However, being diagnosed with diabetes doesn't prevent you from leading a 'normal' life.

-There are stories on the Diabetes Forum from people who have had all sorts of experiences when being diagnosed.
+the Diabetes Forum from people who have had all sorts of experiences when being diagnosed.

 report having just been given some tablets and been told to get on with it.

 If this happens to you, make sure your doctor finds time to discuss your condition with you, or refer you to someone who can answer your questions better than they can.